 How to be a Good Samaritan

-Always ask cosplayer’s permission before taking pictures of them or video recording them.
+- Always ask cosplayer’s permission before taking pictures of them or video recording them.

 - Bullying and harassment (sexual or otherwise) will not be tolerated.
-People who violate others’ space, privacy, property, or person will be ejected from the event with no refund.
+Individuals who violate others’ space, privacy, property, or person will be ejected from the event with no refund.
 Staff or Security can and will contact local law enforcement if warranted.

 - No loitering in the narrow hallways of the convention center.

 - This convention has a no-smoking policy, including the use of e-cig or vaping products.
 If you must smoke, please do so outside at least 25 feet from the doors of the facility.
 There is a designated smoking space at the convention center for those who need that space.

 - Public displays of affection should be limited for a public setting and in the presence of children.
 Grotesque behavior, speech, or conduct will be cause for revoking your badge and you will be escorted off of the premises as well as reporting to the local police if any laws were violated.

 - Do not touch/hug/glomp any person without their permission.

 - No outside food or beverages are allowed inside the convention hall.
 You may bring in a water bottle but it must be empty upon entering the building.
 We will have many food and beverage options available.

 - No solicitation of any money or selling of products is allowed.
 If you have a product to sell then you must buy a booth in the vending hall.

 The only people allowed to sell anything at the Grand Rapids Comic-Con would be vendors who have a booth in the exhibition halls.
 People who have collections they wish to liquidate may sell those to vendors at the event but not to individual patrons.